gradlab/use-resistance-seasonality/README.md

 - `regression_analysis.R`: code to run non-linear regressions to fit seasonal use and resistance data to sinusodal models
 - `correlation_analysis.R`: code to calculate correlations between use and resistance seasonal deviates
+- `wavelet_analysis.R`: code to perform wavelet analysis for antibiotic use data
 - `make_figures.R`: code to make all figures included in the publication from outputs of `regression_analysis.R` and `correlation_analysis.R`

 - `raw_data/`: contains raw antibiotic use and resistance data